microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![Set Error Rate](assets/azure-function-app-error-rate.png)

-Wait for the end of the test.
+Go back to the **Load Testing** menu and re run to the end of the test to see the new result.

 <div class="task" data-title="Task">